tristanisham/zvm/README.md

 zvm install master
 ```

-zvm will determine version is appropriate for your system and currently, write it in your current working directory.
+zvm will determine version is appropriate for your system and currently, write it in '~/.zvm/{s}`.
 This behavior will change and future version of zvm will install in a dedicated folder, using symlinks to manager your version of Zig.